 This page contains software, books, and songs.

-The PW for the essays section is “friend” (I don’t want that material to be indexed by search engines).
+The PW for the essays section is “please” (I don’t want that material to be indexed by search engines).

 Rootlet is a site that combines the principles of Participatory Budgeting and charitable giving.
 Visit https://rootlet.org for more details.